jsmith1031/Covid_News/gui-tkinter/readme.md

 - Users can also directly enter the 5 digit ZipCode to get the COVID-19 cases in their locality.
 Please not the zipcode needs to be of Virginia state.
 - Also, users have an option to ask for articles by simply typing articles to access the latest updated articles about COVID-19.

-**Please Note that get_response.py program calls functions located inside webscrapper directory, so inorder to run the program they need to be in the same directory.**
+_**Please Note that get_response.py program calls functions located inside web_Scrapper directory, so inorder to run the program they need to be in the same directory.**_